sathvikbhagavan/SteadyStateSplinePINNs/README.md

 To run our best model, we provide the following [`run.py`](src/run.py) script.
 You can run it with the following command:

-- The `run.py` script can be used for best spline pinn model by running the following command: `python3 run.py --model splinepinn`
+- The `run.py` script can be used for best spline pinn model by running the following command: `python3 run.py --model sssplinepinn`
 - The `run.py` script can also be used for best baseline pinn model by running the following command: `python3 run.py --model pinn`
 - This will run inference using the trained model and generate plots storing them in `run/`.
 The plots include the visualizing different velocity fields, pressure and temperature.
+- For training of SteadyStateSplinePINNs, run `spline_pinn_run.py`.

 ## Layout of the repository